 Disposables are the most commonly found earplugs.
 They’re cheap, they do the job, and companies at motorbike shows give them away like sweets.

-They’re not the most scientific of contraptions on the market, but if bought in bulk, they cost pennies to buy.
+They’re not the most scientific of contraptions on the market, but if bought in bulk, they cost pennies.

 When they start looking manky, throw them away and start again with a fresh set.

-In essence, disposable earplugs are squidgy bungs that you shove into your ear.
-Generally, they provide around 30dB of hearing protection.
+In essence, disposable earplugs are squidgy bungs you shove into your ear.
+Generally, they provide around 30 dB of hearing protection.

 But crucially, they aren’t selective about what noises they block – they just block everything.
 And that can cause issues with communication or missing environmental factors.